-Configure local domains and split tunnel mode · Cloudflare for Teams documentation

 Configure local domains and split tunnel mode

-You can configure Cloudflare for Teams to exclude domains and IP addresses from being sent to the Cloudflare proxy.
+You can configure Cloudflare Zero Trust to exclude domains and IP addresses from being sent to the Cloudflare proxy.
 When excluded, domains will rely on local DNS resolution.

 🗺️ This walkthrough covers how to: